Iva imbricata

 Iva imbricata is a North American species of flowering plant in the family Asteraceae known by the common names dune marsh-elder and seacoast marsh elder.
 It is native to Cuba, the Bahamas, and coastal areas of the United States from Texas to Virginia.
 It is a low shrub, found on sand dunes and the upper beach.
-It is a highly salt tolerant plant, and is often the perennial plant closest to the ocean.
+It is highly salt tolerant, often situated as the most seaward perennial plant.
+It is commonly planted along southeastern beaches.

-Iva imbricata is an important species for dune stabilization and can easily be propagated by cuttings.
+I. imbricata is an important species for dune stabilization and can easily be propagated by cuttings.
+Leaves are 1-3 mm thick fleshy, 0.4-1.5 cm wide, 1.5-6 cm long, glabrous (or strigillose on faces), with mostly smooth margins, may be opposite toward apex and alternate from midstem on.
+It is mostly found in maritime environs, such as brackish marshes edges or dune faces and toes.
 It sometimes grows up to 100 cm (40 inches) tall.
-It produces numerous flower heads in elongated arrays, each head with 2-17 disc flowers but no ray flowers.
+It produces numerous flower heads in elongated arrays, each head with 2-17 disc flowers but no ray flowers, outer phyllaries have distinct involucres 4-7 mm high.